 Blog 7: Color Coordination

-This little blog is one of the most helpful tools that you could have to navigate any Fine Art America website and make the most important and useful decisions that you need to make for all your color co-ordinations (on FAA websites).
+Get the little tutorial book listed at the bottom of this blog.
+It is one of the most helpful tools that you could have to navigate any website and make the most important and useful decisions that you need to make for all your color co-ordinations on FAA.

-Here is the practice website again that you need to guide you through this dynamic process.
-Go to this website and follow along … and you will see immediately why most people miss out when they go internet shopping … or website development!
+Here is the website again that you need to guide you through this dynamic process.
+Go to this website and follow along … and you will see immediately why most people miss out when they go internet shopping.

-COLOR Is the Part of All Your Products That Will Make Them Succeed or Fail!
+C O L O R Is the Part of All Your Products That Will Make Them or Break Them.

-I added this part for my customers to use color strategies on: Fine Art America Products with my website at https://mitchell-watrous.pixels.com … (and on ALL other websites of FAA Artists).
+I added this part for my customers to practice color strategies on: Fine Art America Products with my website at https://mitchell-watrous.pixels.com … (and on any other websites of FAA Artists).

-You may already be familiar with these “quick” steps to reach the color options for a product represented on our FAA website (i.e., Click > means to “click” the next action, or link, or word, or phrase in the steps below):
+You may already be familiar with these “quick” steps to reach the color options for a product represented on our FAA website (i.e., Click > means to “Left-click” the next action, or link, word, or phrase in the steps below):

 - Click > https://mitchell-watrous.pixels.com to get started.

-- Click > Home Decor > Throw Pillows
+- Click > Throw Pillows [ Under Home Decor ]

 - Click > anywhere inside the SIZE box … then choose size you want (change as desired)